 Essential Packing List

-If you are thinking of booking a stay in one of Farr Meadows’ gypsy caravans or shepherd huts, this little list is the essentials we’d recommend taking to make the most of your stay, in addition to your usual clothes, towels, toiletries and groceries.
-Bear in mind though, that there is a large Waitrose and Co-op in Wimbourne, only a short walk or drive away.
+Thinking of booking a stay in one of Farr Meadows’ gypsy caravans or shepherd huts?
+This little list is the essentials we’d recommend taking to make the most of your stay.
+Obviously in addition to your usual clothes, towels, toiletries and groceries!
+Bear in mind there is a large Waitrose and Co-op in Wimbourne, only a short walk or drive away.

 - Toilet rolls!
 Supply of these was a little erratic, so we made sure to always have our own…